 How to Find the BEST Deals with the LEAST Amount of Marketing

 As a wholesaler, one of the most important questions you can ask is “how can I get the best leads for the least amount of marketing costs?”
 Alex Joungblood, who does between 3-5 wholesale deals a month in three different markets, believes he’s found the most effective answer to that question.
-In our recent conversation, he outlined a 4-step process for targeting the best deals while keeping a marketing budget to a minimum.
+In our recent conversation, he outlined a 4-step process for targeting the best real estate investment opportunities while keeping a marketing budget to a minimum.

 How Do We Find the Best Deals with the Least Amount of Marketing?

-Alex’s process to finding the best deals with the least amount of marketing is simple.
-Essentially, it involves extensively researching your market first in order to determine the types of deals that are flying off the shelves, and then only marketing to those types of deals.
+Alex’s process for finding the best deals with the least amount of marketing is simple.
+Essentially, it involves extensively researching your market first in order to determine the types of deals that are flying off the shelves and then only marketing to those types of deals.
 Seems obvious, but how do you approach it?

-The exact, step-by-step, four-step process is as follows:
+The exact, step-by-step, four-step process for how to find real estate deals is as follows:

 Absentee transactions are when the address that the taxes are being mailed to and the address of the subject property are different.
 In other words, the owner owns the subject property and lives somewhere else.

-Alex targets these types of properties because he finds that the owners are more likely to be motivated compared to the owner-occupied property types.
+Alex targets these types of properties when looking for real estate investment opportunities because he finds that the owners are more likely to be motivated compared to the owner-occupied property types.

 Once you’ve purchased the initial list, sort it to see what property criteria is the most popular in the area.
 Alex sorts his lists by four different criteria: year built, square footage, property type, and value range.
 The combination of the criteria of the properties with the most transactions is what Alex calls the “property avatar.”
 In other words, the “property avatar” criteria would be the most popular property type and most popular year built, square footage, and value range.